 - Saftey & Security: Creating and maintaining a physically and emotionally safe environment for campers and staff is essential for a successful summer.

 - Technology at Camp: Staff use of technology (cell phones, computers, mp3 players) is limited to specific places and times delineated during staff training.
-Being “unplugged” is an essential part of the camp experience and is a top expectation of parents.
+Under absolutely no circumstances should cell phones be used for calling, texting, or social media in living units or in spaces where campers are present.
+Being “unplugged” is an essential part of the camp experience and is a top expectation of parents- for both their own child and our staff.
 Staff Members will collect such items from campers and are expected to limit their own use of technology.

 - Staff Relationships: Dating among staff members is possible during time-off periods.
 While at camp, staff members are to maintain a professional relationship with other staff members and should not let their personal relationships be evident.